 NOTE: For an applicant who has completed the Master of Science in Organizational Dynamics within four years of applying to the Master of Philosophy: the letters of recommendation and the undergraduate transcripts are not required.
 Type “already received for MSOD” in the sections of the online application where this information is requested.
 All other materials, including the application fee, are required.

 Master of Philosophy application essays

-- (Optional) If you believe your undergraduate or graduate transcripts submitted do not present an accurate picture of your anticipated performance in Organizational Dynamics, please write an additional essay explaining why.
+- (Optional) If you believe your undergraduate or graduate transcripts present an inaccurate picture of your anticipated academic performance in Organizational Dynamics, please write an additional essay explaining why.

 Letters of recommendation

 Each applicant will submit three letters of recommendation.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to enter the Organizational Dynamics program.
 Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.

 International applicants whose first language is not English must also submit Test of English as a Foreign Language (TOEFL) scores to demonstrate English proficiency.
 If the medium of instruction for your undergraduate degree was English, you may request to waive the TOEFL requirement by sending an email to firstname.lastname@example.org.
 Please note that the TOEFL is rarely waived; therefore, we encourage applicants to take the test to avoid delays in completing the application.
 The minimum TOEFL scores required for admissions consideration are 100 (iBT), 250 (CBT) or 600 (PBT).
 The TOEFL must be sent from ETS using the institutional code 2986.
 To locate a testing site near you or schedule an exam, visit the TOEFL website.